 - ¼ teaspoon ground cayenne pepper, optional

 - 4 to 5 tablespoons buffalo sauce, ¼ to ⅓ cup (depending on how much sauce you want)

 - Chopped parsley, garnish to taste (optional)

 Other Sub Ingredients

 - 4 (9-inch) sub buns, cut in half (if necessary), but halves still attached

-- Garlic butter or butter, to spread over buns (optional)
+- Garlic butter or butter, enough to spread over buns (optional)

 - ¾ cup coleslaw, I like to use a coleslaw with lots of texture and crunch here, like a broccoli coleslaw, but use your favourite variety (3 tablespoons per sub)

 - ¼ cup buffalo sauce, or to taste (1 tablespoon per sub)

 Buffalo Turkey Meatballs

 - Preheat oven to 400 degrees Fahrenheit.
-Spray a sheet pan with cooking spray and set aside.
+Spray a sheet pan with cooking spray and set aside (alternatively, you can line the sheet pan with some parchment paper).

-- In a large mixing bowl, combine ground turkey with panko bread crumbs, egg, carrot, celery, green onion, garlic powder, dill, black pepper, salt and cayenne pepper.
+- In a large mixing bowl, combine ground turkey with panko bread crumbs, egg, carrot, celery, green onion, garlic powder, dill (if using), black pepper, salt and cayenne pepper (if using).
 Mix until thoroughly combined.

 - Form turkey mixture into meatballs, about 1.5 tablespoons per meatball, yielding about 22 meatballs.
-Place them onto the prepared sheet pan as you roll them.
+Place the meatballs onto the prepared sheet pan as you roll them, leaving a little space between them.

 - Bake for 20 to 22 minutes or until the meatballs are fully cooked through (the internal temperature reaches 165 degrees Fahrenheit in the centre of the meatballs when checked with an instant-read meat thermometer).

 - Once done, place the turkey meatballs in a clean bowl and toss top with buffalo sauce.
 Stir until the meatballs are coated in the sauce.
 Sprinkle over chopped parsley, if desired.

 Buffalo Turkey Meatball Sub Assembly

 - Toast sub buns to desired doneness, then spread with butter to taste (if using) over the interior of the buns.

 - Distribute coleslaw between the sub buns (on the interior of the bottom bun), then top each with 5 turkey meatballs and crumbled blue cheese.